Linear growth of translation lengths of random isometries on Gromov hyperbolic spaces and Teichm\"uller spaces: Introduction

 \begin{cor}[Eventually pseudo-Anosov behavior] Let $S$ be a closed orientable surface of genus at least 2 and $\Mod(S)$ be its mapping class group.
 Let $\mu$ be a non-elementary measure on $\Mod(S)$.
 Then for $\Prob$-a.e. sample path $(\w_n)$ of the random walk generated by $\mu$, there exists $N > 0$ such that $\w_n$ is pseudo-Anosov for all $n > N$. \end{cor}

 \begin{cor}[Spectral theorem for $\Mod(S)$ on the curve complex] Let $S$ be a closed orientable surface of genus at least 2 and $\Mod(S)$ be its mapping class group.
-Let $\mu$ be a non-elementary measure on $\Mod(S)$ having finite first moment on the curve complex, and let $\lambda > 0$ be the drift.
-Then for $\Prob$-a.e. $(\w_n)$, \end{cor}
+Let $\mu$ be a non-elementary measure on $\Mod(S)$ having finite first moment on the curve complex and let $\lambda > 0$ be its drift.
+Then for $\Prob$-a.e. $(\w_n)$, we have \end{cor}